Virginia Garcia Memorial Health Center: History

-A foundation, the Virginia Garcia Memorial Foundation, was started in 2001 to assist in fund raising.
-The clinic started planning in 2001 to open a clinic in Hillsboro in a former juvenile home that had been operated by Washington County.
-The space was rented for $1 per year and renovations were paid for with a $320,000 grant from the federal government's Public Health Service.
+A foundation, the Virginia Garcia Memorial Foundation, was established in 2001 to assist in fundraising.
+The clinic started planning in 2001 to open a clinic in Hillsboro, in a former juvenile home operated by Washington County.
+The space was rented for $1 per year, and renovations were paid for with a $320,000 grant from the federal government's Public Health Service.
 Clinic officials planned it as a temporary clinic until a larger space could be found.
 The 5000 ft2 clinic opened on West Main Street in March 2002, with expectations to serve 5,000 patients annually at the new location.
-Virginia Garcia received another federal grant in March of that year of $500,000 to be used towards a larger Hillsboro location.
+Virginia Garcia received another federal grant in March of that year of $500,000, to be used toward a larger Hillsboro location.

-In March 2004, Virginia Garcia opened a new clinic in Beaverton after receiving an annual grant from the Health Resources and Services Administration in the amount of $759,500.
+In March 2004, Virginia Garcia opened a new clinic in Beaverton after receiving an annual grant of $759,500 from the Health Resources and Services Administration.
 The clinic at the Cedar Hills Crossing shopping center shared space with OHSU and also received $200,000 per year from Providence Health System.
 By 2005, Virginia Garcia had 65,000 patient visits a year across its four primary-care clinics, plus a dental and pharmacy office and a prenatal care clinic.
-In June 2005, the Beaverton clinic expanded when OHSU moved out of the shared building, and in August of that year construction began on a larger clinic in McMinnville.
+In June 2005, the Beaverton clinic expanded when OHSU moved out of the shared building, and in August of that year, construction began on a larger clinic in McMinnville.

 The organization moved the Hillsboro clinic to a new, larger location in October 2006.
-The new Hillsboro clinic on the ground floor of the Pacific University Health Professions Campus has 15000 ft2 of area for its primary healthcare clinic and a pharmacy.
+The new Hillsboro clinic on the ground floor of the Pacific University Health Professions Campus has 15000 ft2 for its primary healthcare clinic and a pharmacy.
 Also in 2006, the center received a $600,000 grant from the U.S. Department of Health and Human Services to expand services to migrant and seasonal labor.
-By 2006, the clinics were up to 30,000 patients and had a budget of nearly $21 million annually, provided largely by federal grants, payments from the Oregon Health Plan, donations, and some payments from patients and insurance plans.
+By 2006, the clinics had grown to serve 30,000 patients and had an annual budget of nearly $21 million, funded largely by federal grants, payments from the Oregon Health Plan, donations, and some payments from patients and insurance plans.
 The McMinnville clinic was replaced in October 2006 with an expanded facility near the Willamette Valley Medical Center.
-Diana Walker was hired as the center's new executive director in April 2007, replacing Liz MacDonell who resigned the previous year.
+Diana Walker was hired as the center's new executive director in April 2007, replacing Liz MacDonell, who resigned the previous year.